Updated: Dec 15, 2020

 Let God's Word Pull You Up To His Level

-Even though they were being rebellious at the time and complaining, He spoke to them through Moses and said He'd give them meat to eat, “not one day, nor two days, nor five days, nor ten days, nor twenty days, but for a whole month” (Numbers 11:19-20) Moses, although he was generally a faith man couldn't figure out how God was going to do that.
+Even though they were being rebellious at the time and complaining, He spoke to them through Moses and said He'd give them meat to eat, “not one day, nor two days, nor five days, nor ten days, nor twenty days, but for a whole month” (Numbers 11:19-20) Moses, although he was a faith man, he couldn't figure out how God was going to do that.
 It sounded impossible to him!

 “Just the men of Israel number 600,000!” he said, “not to mention women and children.
 Even if we slaughtered all the livestock we have and caught all the fish in the sea, it wouldn't be enough to feed this bunch of people for a month.”

 "And the Lord said unto Moses, Is the Lord's hand waxed short?
 Thou shalt see now whether my word shall come to pass unto thee or not" (verse 23).

 The Bible says in verses 31-32, “Now a wind went out from the Lord, and it brought quail from the sea and left them fluttering near the camp, about a day's journey on this side and about a day's journey on the other side, all around the camp and about two cubits (about 2 X18 inches) above the surface of the ground.
 And the people stayed up all day, all night, and all the next day, and gathered the quail. (he who gathered the least gathered ten homers*); and they spread them out for themselves all around the camp.”

 God provided so much meat for Israel, the scripture says, that eventually it became loathsome, or repulsive to them (verse 20).